Special Assault Team: Equipment

-In addition to standard service handguns, the SAP units used Heckler & Koch P9S pistols as their main sidearms.
-After being reorganized into the SAT, usage of Heckler & Koch USP and Smith & Wesson Model 3913 have been confirmed, there is information that Glock 19, SIG Sauer P226/P226 E2 and Beretta 92 Vertec are adopted.
+In addition to standard service handguns, SAP units have used Heckler & Koch P9S pistols as their main sidearms.
+After being reorganized into the SAT, usage of Heckler & Koch USP and Smith & Wesson Model 3913 have been confirmed to be used with the Glock 19, SIG Sauer P226/P226 E2 and Beretta 92 Vertec being used.

-The SAT used Heckler & Koch MP5A5, MP5SD6, MP5K submachine guns.
-There is also information that SAT units have adopted Howa Type 89 assault rifles and M4 carbines.
+The SAT has used Heckler & Koch MP5A5, MP5SD6, and MP5K (including MP5K PDW) submachine guns.
+There is also information that SAT units have adopted Howa Type 89 assault rifles, Heckler & Koch HK53s, and M4 carbines; on October 22, 2014, the National Police Agency has purchased 5.56mm ammunition from Heckler & Koch's Japanese distributor, JALUX Inc., confirming that the SAT has officially deployed the Heckler & Koch HK416 as one of their main assault rifles.
+For training, they are equipped with MP5 blue guns.

-The Howa Golden Bear, then M1500 as their sniper rifle.
-The Howa Type 64 rifle was also used as designated marksman rifles.
-Later on, the Heckler & Koch PSG1 and L96A1 also have been deployed.
+The Howa Golden Bear, followed by the M1500, were used as sniper rifles.
+The Howa Type 64 rifle was also used as a designated marksman rifle.
+Later on, the Heckler & Koch PSG1 and L96A1 also have been deployed in most SAT units.

+The SAT is also known to use the Remington M870 and various Benelli- and Mossberg-type shotguns for raids, door breaching, and firing non-lethal ammunition.

 SAT teams operate special Heavy Special Armored Vehicle (銃器対策警備車, Jūki-taisaku-keibi-sha) and unmarked bulletproof cars.

-The first units stood up in the 1970s had its operators forced to initially purchase tactical equipment with their own money through mail-in ads in military magazines.
+The first units that stood up in the 1970s initially forced their operators to purchase tactical equipment with their own money through mail-in ads in military magazines.